strawberry-graphql/strawberry/docs/02_types/interfaces.md

 ```

 Notice that the `Customer` interface requires the `name: String!` field.
 Both
-`Company` and `Individual` implements that field so that they can implement the
+`Company` and `Individual` implement that field so that they can satisfy the
 `Customer` interface.

 When querying, you can select the fields on an interface: